On the well-posedness of an anisotropically-reduced two-dimensional Kuramoto-Sivashinsky equation: Introduction

 From this perspective, one can see the reason for the interest in the multi-dimensional KSE (or even the multi-dimensional hyper-viscous Burgers equation).
-It provides a setting in which the nonlinearity is rather strong (i.e., not weakened by the pressure or the maximum principle), and where the formation of arbitrarily large gradients is checked only by hyperdiffusion.
+It provides a setting in which the nonlinearity is rather strong (i.e., not ``weakened'' by the pressure or the maximum principle), and where the formation of arbitrarily large gradients is checked only by hyperdiffusion.
 Interesting results in this direction appear even in the 1D case.
-For instance, in \cite{Kostianko_Titi_Zelik_2018}, it is shown that adding a large dispersion term to the 1D KSE weakens the nonlinearity in the sense that the dispersion mechanism disperses large gradients as they begin to form, keeping energy in the lower modes where it increased by the low-modes instabilty in the KSE more than it is decreased by the hyperdiffusion.
+For instance, in \cite{Kostianko_Titi_Zelik_2018}, it is shown that adding a large dispersion term to the 1D KSE weakens the nonlinearity in the sense that the dispersion mechanism disperses large gradients as they begin to form, keeping energy in the lower modes where it increased by the low-mode instability in the KSE more than it is decreased by the hyperdiffusion.

-Thus, the reduced system \eqref{KSEr} we propose in this work is of interest in the sense that it only partially destroys the maximum principle by allowing it in the first component, but not in the second.
+Thus, the reduced system \eqref{KSEr} we propose in this work is of interest in the sense that its solution also has no maximum principle at all, while we point out that it has maximum principle in $L^{\infty}$-norm if $\sigma = 0$.
 Moreover, it does not sufficiently weaken the nonlinearity to prevent \eqref{buuu_not_zero} by, e.g., enforcing a divergence-free condition, but relies only on one-dimensional symmetries of the form \eqref{buuu_1D_zero}, present in all equations of the form \eqref{abstract_eqn}.
-As we prove below, having only this partial maximum principle is enough to tame nonlinearity sufficiently to obtain global well-posedness.
+As we prove below, having only an exponential growth bound of a supremum norm of $u_1$ in Proposition \ref{exponential growth} is enough to tame nonlinearity sufficiently to obtain global well-posedness.